top of page

 Why Naming the Mother Wound Feels Like Betrayal

-Many of us were raised to protect her image, to excuse her survival, to silence our own truth.
-That silence, passed from mother to daughter like an inheritance, is what makes us daughters of silence.
+To name this wound feels dangerous.
+To say, “my mother hurt me,” even unintentionally, can feel like betrayal.
+Many of us were raised to protect her image, to excuse her survival, and to silence our own truth.
+That silence, passed from mother to daughter like an inheritance, makes us daughters of silence.

 But silence doesn’t heal.
 It only festers.

 Healing the mother wound doesn’t mean erasing the past or cutting ties.
-Sometimes it’s as simple and as hard as holding both truths at once:
+Sometimes, it’s as simple and as hard as holding both truths at once:

 She did the best she could… and I still deserved more.